 13. Discover Ancient Vannes

-I hadn’t really planned to visit Vannes, the capital of the Morbihan region of Brittany France.
-But, when I missed my connecting bus to Ile aux Moines I found myself happily wandering the walled medieval center of Vannes.
-What I found, of course, is that one could easily spend a day exploring Vannes.
+Vannes, the capital of the Morbihan region of Brittany France, has a delightful walled medieval center.
+One could easily spend a day exploring Vannes.
 Follow the winding cobbled streets past plenty of colourful half-timbered houses, ancient mansions, medieval gates, and a magnificent cathedral to best connect with Vannes.

 Vannes is a great place to use as a base while exploring this region of Morbihan.
 Check out hotels in Vannes here.